 - Anthropology of development, Materiality, Infrastructure, Imagination, Modernity, Solar energy, Energy transition, Distributed generation, India, Rural electrification, International development

 At the University of Edinburgh, I am a member of the Not Just Energy Futures research group.
-Currently on fieldwork.
+Currently writing up.

 Charged: Imagined Futures and Distributed Generation in the Sundarbans, India

 2015-17: MSc Anthropology and Development, London School of Economics

 Economic and Social Research Council (ESRC) Doctoral Scholarship 1+3

 Lucy Mair prize for best Anthropology and Development dissertation (2016/2017, awarded by the London School of Economics)